The Last Spritz

 Best Creed Aventus Dupes & Clones 2026

-Creed Aventus is one of the most cloned fragrances on the planet.
-Some clones are shameless knockoffs.
-A few are genuinely impressive.
+Creed Aventus is the most-cloned fragrance on the planet.
+Some clones are shameless knockoffs that smell like cheap pineapple syrup.
+A few are genuinely impressive — close enough to the original that side-by-side comparisons get embarrassing for Creed's pricing department.
 These four are the ones worth your money.

 Quick Picks — Our Top 3